 Whether you’re using Photoshop, Lightroom, Affinity Photo or something else to edit your nature photos then consider the same adjustments.

-- Add in a graduated filter mask if you don’t have a Grad ND filter.
+Add in a graduated filter mask if you don’t have a Grad ND filter.
 It fakes a similar effect but you will need to consider this when shooting.
-It’s best to expose the foreground and the main subject firstly – this may make the sky a little too bright initially.
+It’s best to expose the foreground and main subject firstly – this may make the sky a little too bright initially.
 But when it comes to editing, drag down a graduated mask over the sky to darken it.

 While some may think presets are lazy we need to point out that this nature photography tip is just the first step.
 Editing presents shouldn’t be used as a one-click solution.